mbuliga/zss/zss.md

 This is based on the transcript of a talk from September 2020, which I gave at the [Quantum Topology Seminar](https://www.dropbox.com/sh/5c3xihm2mkdo5s5/AADl_aRwAB3EfT2YpiLfCRZ-a?dl=0) organized by Louis Kauffman.

 There is a [video of the talk](https://www.dropbox.com/sh/5c3xihm2mkdo5s5/AABDoNpc6K4XioJqesIy6vdma/MariusBuliga?dl=0&preview=zoom_0.mp4&subfolder_nav_tracking=1) and a [github repository](https://github.com/mbuliga/zss) associated with ZSS.
 This transcript is also [available on telegram](https://telegra.ph/ZSS-Zipper-logic-revisited-06-09).
+In article form see Buliga, Marius (2021): ZSS: Zipper logic revisited. figshare.
+Journal contribution. https://doi.org/10.6084/m9.figshare.14769666.v1